 Email marketing helps you to sell more.

-Post-purchase emails ensure that you can sell more consistently.
+But post-purchase emails ensure that you can sell more consistently.

 Ultimately, if you want to be successful in the online world, you need to remember that communicating with your audience through email isn’t just about selling.
 Profitable businesses aren’t built on continually acquiring new customers or traffic.
 Your repeat customers are the ones that drive real value.

 Post-purchase email automation is how you transform your everyday customers into lifelong fans.

 Since it’s 10 times more expensive to acquire a new customer than sell something to an existing customer, and existing clients are 9 times more likely to convert than their counterparts, repeat revenue is where it’s at.